egremyb/STIProject/README.md

 In this page you will have a button that will allow you to return to the inbox or you can use the navigation bar to go somewhere else.

 The second function of the page is that you can view the details of the message before deleting it.
-With that you can verify if you are deleting the rigth message.
+With that you can verify that you are deleting the right message.

 Here is the page :
 ![Details Page](./images/Delete.PNG)